zilliztech/milvus-cdc/doc/cdc-usage.md

   defaultPartitionName: _default
   # read buffer length, mainly used for buffering if writing data to milvus-target is slow.
   readChanLen: 10
-  # milvus-target mq config, which is pulsar or kafka
+  # milvus-source mq config, which is pulsar or kafka
   pulsar:
     address: pulsar://localhost:6650
     webAddress: localhost:80